embrace-io/embrace-docs/docs/ios/5x/features/moments.md

 :::

 Moments are best used for tracking critical user flows that are generally short in nature.
-For more suggestions on what to measure with moments, see the [Best Practices](/best-practices/app-performance#keep-it-short) page.

 ## Starting a Moment